 It started as a fun after-practice excursion.
-On this day in 2018, Ekkapol Chantawong, a 25-year-old Thai youth soccer coach, takes his team, the Wild Boars, to explore a cave he’d visited before, intending to stay just about an hour.
+On June 23, 2018, Ekkapol Chantawong, a 25-year-old Thai youth soccer coach, takes his team, the Wild Boars, to explore a cave he’d visited before, intending to stay just about an hour.
 But when monsoon rains hit while they’re underground and the cave’s entrance floods, the coach and his 12 players, ages 11-16, become trapped.
 The team would remain stuck underground for more than two weeks, in what became a global media sensation.

 The adventure in the large Tham Luang cave network was to be a quick one.
 The team brought only a rope, flashlight and some batteries—no extra water or food.